-Girl Scout activities like the Girl Scout Cookie Program and the selling of nuts and/or magazines through licensed vendors helps girls have a ton of fun, make friends, create life-long memories, all while developing five essential skills: goal setting, decision making, money management, people skills, and business ethics.
+Girl Scout activities like the Girl Scout Cookie Program and the selling of nuts and/or magazines through licensed vendors help power unique and amazing experiences for girls, while also exposing them to essential life skills, life-changing opportunities to practice leadership, and supercharged confidence.

-Through these activities, girls are also able to earn money towards fun and exciting girl-planned program activities, and contribute to their council’s ability to provide activities in the community.
-They are also able to make a difference in their communities by carrying out amazing service projects that make the world a better place for them and for all of us.
+Through these activities, girls are also able to contribute to their council’s ability to provide girl-centric programming in the community, and make a difference by carrying out amazing service projects that make the world a better place for them and for all of us.